send2dan/quarto-branded-website/README.md

 > [!NOTE]
 >
-> This demo is using **pre-release** versions of Quarto and the `brand.yml` specification.
+> This demo is using a **pre-release** version of Quarto 1.6 and the `brand.yml` specification.
 The final release may have changes to the specification and implementation.
 > If you wish to use this in your own projects, please make sure you have a [pre-release version of Quarto](https://quarto.org/docs/download/prerelease.html) and refer to the official documentation for the latest information.

 ## Overview